Maiquu/nuxt-quasar/README.md

 Icon set used by Quasar Components.
 Should also be included in `extra.fontIcons` to take effect.

+### cssAddon
+- Type: `boolean`
+- Default: `false`

+When enabled, it provides breakpoint aware versions for all flex (and display) related CSS classes.

+> Requires `sass` installed.

+> **Warning**
+> Note that there will be a noticeable bump in CSS footprint when enabling it.
+So only do it if you really need it.

 ### config
 - Type: `object`